-Taxpayers with annual income below UAH 40 million (≈ USD 957 thousand) may opt to not apply the tax differences.
+Taxpayers with annual income below UAH 40 million (that is appr.
+USD 1.1 million) may opt to not apply the tax differences.

 Ukraine uses an accrual method for tax accounting.
-Income is realised in the tax period when the transfer of ownership title to goods/services/works occurs, while deductible expenses (forming the cost of production of sales) are recognised on the date when the relevant goods/services/works were supplied.
+Income is realised in the tax period when the transfer of ownership title to goods/services/works occurs, while deductible expenses (forming the cost of production of sales) is recognised on the date when the relevant goods/services/works were supplied.